Api2Pdf/api2pdf.ckeditor4/README.md

 api2pdf.php is the library code copied from https://github.com/Api2Pdf/api2pdf.php index.html assumes the sample was copied to /php/savetopdf.php

-2. In savetophp.php update the API key with the one you created at [api2pdf.com](https://portal.api2pdf.com/register)
+2. In savetopdf.php update the API key with the one you created at [api2pdf.com](https://portal.api2pdf.com/register)
 ```php
 $a2p_client = new Api2PdfLibrary('YOURAPIKEY');
 ```